maahn/pyOptimalEstimation_examples/README.md

 4. Install the [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) `pyoe_examples` (so it won't mess with your default Python installation) with
     1. on Linux: `conda env create -f environment_linux.yml`
     2. on Mac OS X: `conda env create -f environment_macosx.yml`
-5. In the terminal, start the Jupyter server with `jupyter notebook` and open one of the provided ipynb files.
+5. In the terminal, start the Jupyter server with `jupyter notebook`
+6. Your browser should open automatically and you can open one of the provided ipynb files.
-6. Make sure to change the kernel to `pyoe_examples` with Kernel > Set_Kernel
+7. Make sure to change the kernel to `pyoe_examples` with Kernel > Set_Kernel